JawBlade/Project-Sim/README.md

 ### Design Choices & Challenges

-I chose Flask for its simplicity and flexibility as a backend framework, which fits well with my goal to quickly prototype a web app.
+I chose Flask for its simplicity, familiarity and flexibility as a backend framework, which fits well with my goal to quickly prototype a web app.
 The use of OpenAI’s API allowed me to leverage state-of-the-art AI language understanding without building complex NLP models myself.
-Integrating Eleven Labs enabled natural voice output, enhancing the user experience.

 One challenge was designing a clean and responsive UI that works well on different screen sizes.
 Tailwind CSS made this easier with its utility-first classes.
 Another challenge was managing asynchronous communication with the AI and Eleven Labs APIs and updating the frontend dynamically, which I addressed using Flask routes and Jinja templating.